space-wizards/docs/src/en/space-station-14/departments/medical/proposals/Virology Reworked.md

 * Breathing Difficulty: Makes the infected take a sliding scale of airloss damage proportional to the severity.
 No severity can slightly reduce the airloss damage the carrier receives from the environment.
 Carrier should gasp at a regular interval with this symptom.
 * Vomiting: Causes the carrier to vomit, will create a puddle containing any viruses the patient has, and can be spread to others via drinking (why) or through contact if they don't have shoes.
 Can cause blood vomiting at high severity which will remove a good chunk of the affected bloodstream.
 Can temporarily blind the victim if they are wearing a breath mask or gas mask.
 Low severity would just give the carrier a notice that they feel queasy.
 No severity would make the carrier unable to vomit.
 * Drowsiness: Causes the character to yawn, affects stamina cap, can cause the character to enter forced sleep at high severity.
 At no severity, slightly increases the stamina cap.
 * Chills: Makes the patient feel colder than they are.
-Can potentially raise the target body temp of the affected.
+Can potentially raise the target body temp of the carrier.
 Would show on visual inspection as "clammy".
 * Sweats: Makes the target feel overheated.
-Reduces the target body temp of the affected.
+Reduces the target body temp of the carrier.
 Would show on visual inspection as "hot".
 * Blindness: Applies a set vision damage value to the carrier.
 Would show on visual inspection as cataracts or a different indicator of eye damage.
 No severity can reverse vision damage over time.
 * Blistering: Visible blisters develop on the carrier.
 No severity adds a slight level of armor, or can go the other way where it causes bleeding at 4 severity.
 * Convulsions/Seizures: Stuns the carrier similar to touching an electrified object.
 Level 5 severity would induce paralysis, level 0 severity reduces the impact of electrical shocks similar to almost good budget insuls.
 * Poison: Variable, but a severe symptom that will eventually kill the patient if left untreated.
-* Zombification/Cluwne: Effectively a way for the zombie virus to spawn naturally, this should be extremely rare (like a 1 in 10k chance), but would function the same as poison above, but turn the victim into a zombie or cluwne on death.
+* Zombification/Cluwne: Effectively a way for the zombie virus to spawn naturally, this should be extremely rare (like a 1 in 10k chance), but would function the same as poison above, and turn the victim into a zombie or cluwne on death.
 * Insular: Virus will actively suppress other viruses, removing them from the carrier after a period of time based on the severity of this symptom.
-Should come with some other symptoms to offset.
+Should come with some other negative symptoms to offset.
 * Vocal Modification: Can cause speech impediments, or if you want to be fun, cause full language/word replacements, such as Ravatarian, or straight up mute the patient.
 * Numbing: Acts as a small increase to the patients critical damage threshold, but increases action doafters, and can induce the clumsiness trait.